FDA authorizes first revamp of COVID vaccines to target omicron

 Public health officials hope they will help contain a possible fall and winter surge.

 But there is also skepticism about how big a difference the boosters can make.
-"It could be problematic if the public thinks that the new bivalent boosters are a super-strong shield against infection, and hence increased their behavioral risk and exposed themselves to more virus," John Moore, an immunologist at Weill Cornell Medicine in New York, told NPR.
+"It could be problematic if the public thinks that the new bivalent boosters are a super-strong shield against infection, and hence increased their behavioral risk and exposed themselves to more virus," John Moore, an immunologist at Weill Cornell Medicine in New York, told NPR before the FDA decision.

 Copyright 2022 NPR.
 To see more, visit https://www.npr.org.